noelmiller/isengard/README.md

 You can access it by using `distrobox enter isengard-cli` or by creating a new profile in Prompt Terminal.
 Then under the custom command setting, use `distrobox enter isengard-cli`.

-### RHEL 8, RHEL 9, and Fedora 39 Toolboxes

-These quadlets are also included and rebuilt every time you reboot this image.

 ## Cockpit

 I do not enable cockpit by default as I use this image on my laptop as well.